+51 Additional Disclosures
-51 Additional Disclosures (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property.

-(ii) The Company does not have any transactions with companies struck off.
+Additional information and disclosures as required under Schedule III to the act to the extent applicable to the company has been disclosed. (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. (ii) The Company does not have any transactions with companies struck off.

-(iii) The Company does not have any charges or satisfaction which is yet to be registered with Registrar of Companies beyond the statutory period.
+(iii) The company does not have any charges or satisfaction which is yet to be registered with Registrar of Companies beyond the statutory period.

-(iv) The Company has not traded or invested in Crypto currency or Virtual Currency during the year ended March 31, 2023.

-(v) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall:
+(iv) The Company has not traded or invested in Crypto currency or Virtual Currency during the year ended March 31, 2024. (v) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall:

-(a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or
+(a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate

-(b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries.

-(vi) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall:
+(a) Directly or monetary end of meter is been provide any end of the Ultimate Beneficiaries. (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. (v) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall:

-(a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or

-(b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.
+(a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

-(vii) The Company has no such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).

-(viii) The borrowing from financial institutions have been used for the purposes for which it was taken at the balance date.
+(viii) The Company has no such transaction which is not recorded in the bonks of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). (viii) The borrowing from financial institutions have been used for the purposes for which it was taken at the balance date.